jackpal/jackpal.github.io/_posts/2009-09-03-Dual_XHD7714_Road_Trip_Report.md

 ---
 date: 2009-09-03 02:12
 tags: car audio,gadgets,trip report
+title: Dual XHD7714 Road Trip Report
 ---

-# Dual XHD7714 Road Trip Report

 After a month of using the [Dual XHD7714](https://jackpal.github.io/posts/2009/07/Too_Many_Words_about_Car_Stereos/), during which my family and I took a 4000 mile road trip, I have